Living on the Right Frequency

 XII,8: Fix your mind on me alone.
 Direct your love and attention to me; you will live forever in me.

 The personality’s creator – the soul – instructs it to behave: “Because I created you for a particular purpose and you are a part of me, you will live forever in me if you keep me constantly in your mind and heart.
 When your certainty and your will have merged with mine, we shall be unified as a single being – as we are.
 Your difficulty is fourfold, and you must realize this.
 The four aspects are as follows: You are an incarnated soul, and you must submit to an understanding of this.
 You carry out a particular duty in life, which I know thoroughly and have laid down for you in every detail.
 This is your dharma and forms a part of the collection of experience for our Father in Heaven.
 Accept your duty and live according to it.
 If you accept your dharma, let love reign in your heart and spiritual light in your mind.
-To make this easier for you, I shall teach you an invocation to me.
-It runs as follows:

 I keep light in my mind and love in my heart;